uab-cgds-worthey/rosalution/backend/README.md

 uvicorn main:app --reload
 ```

 Now go to `localhost:port` in a web browser.
-It should show an output of { "Hello": "World" }.

 ## Docker